1. Is acupuncture painful?

 2. What conditions respond well to acupuncture?

 Many digestive, musculo-skeletal, respiratory, gynecological, pediatric, cardiovascular, urogenital, immune-related, pain, psychological, stress-related, and neurological conditions can be treated or improved by acupuncture and East Asian medical treatment.
+See a more extensive list here.
 The World Health Organization has identified numerous health conditions that respond well to acupuncture treatment.

-Feel free to call the office for a free phone or in-person consultation to see if acupuncture therapy might be helpful for your health concern.
+Feel free to call the office to schedule a free phone or in-person consultation to see if acupuncture therapy might be helpful for your health concern.

 3. Is it safe?